-agentOS, agentPay, agentWatch and agentOS Client Account are trading names of agentOS Proptech Group Limited.
+agentOS, Calmony, agentPay, and agentWatch are trading names of agentOS Proptech Group Limited.

 During your time as a customer of AgentOS and for a period of time afterwards the company needs to process information about you and the data that you store within our services.
 This privacy notice outlines what you can expect when we collect your information.

 Data that we process may include but is not limited to the following:

 - Data about your company including bank details for billing purposes (“company data”)

 - Data about your staff including names, email addresses and telephone numbers (“staff data”)

 - Landlord, tenant and contractor data that you store on our services (“client data”)